 As Dr. Peter Gehrhardt said in a presentation I watched recently, “You need to have sight-meaning to go with your sight words.”

 There are multiple elements, of course, that go into reading.
 Recognizing the word is part of it, but there needs to be understanding of the what the word signifies or means to really be considered comprehension.
 And to do that, there needs to be some background knowledge and language comprehension / processing to make that work.
+Which is why functional literacy is the key component that encompasses the approach.

 What is Reading With Sight Words?